chs991209/chs991209/README.md

 ### Hi there 👋
 <h1> Hyeonsu Choi✨</h1>

-- 🌱 I’ve began making AI Project software these days(team project).
+- 🌱 I’m additionally training developing tensorflow opensource using data analysis projects in college department's group study.
 - 📚 I'm currently studying in <b> Software Engineering Studies Department </b> of JBNU(3rd grade).
-- 🧐 I’m currently interested in: Data Analysis(RNN, ..), MLOps, LLM
+- 🧐 I’m currently interested in: Data Analysis Science, MLOps, LLM and etc like RNN.
-- 🖥️ I've participated in <a href="https://wecode.co.kr">Wecode</a> 50th Backend Webserver on Dev 23 Sep ~ 23 Dec
+- 🖥️ I've participated in <a href="https://wecode.co.kr">Wecode</a> 50th Backend Webserver dev from 2023 Sep to 2023 Dec
-- 🎸 I've been interested in music streaming platforms, using TIDAL, spotify, etc for years, <br>interested in music-related companies like DreamUs, Hybe, Aspiro(TIDAL) or Spotify(Spotify AI for voice data) soon</br>
+- 🎸 I've been interested in music streaming platforms, using TIDAL, spotify, etc for years, <br>interested in music-related companies like DreamUs, Hybe, Aspiro(TIDAL) or Spotify Voice AI soon<br> Additionally interested in 64Audio and etc audio device companies' engineering.
 - 📫 How to reach/contact me: chs991209@gmail.com ✨
-- 🧑🏼‍💻 I'm continuously writing useful&powerful tips on my tech blog. <a href="https://inblog.ai/software-engineering?traffic_type=internal">Inblog Blog Site</a> established and <a href="https://velog.io/@wecccccokio/posts">Here</a> for my velog blog.
+- 🧑🏼‍💻 <a href="https://inblog.ai/software-engineering?traffic_type=internal">Inblog Blog Site</a> for computer science&algorithms and <a href="https://velog.io/@wecccccokio/posts">Velog</a> for etc engineering blog.

 <p></p>
 <p></p>